Our Must-do Tuscany Itinerary

 Start your day in the Piazza del Campo, a lovely shell-shaped square, before a short walk to the Duomo di Siena.
 This stunning cathedral was uniquely built using black and white striped marble and has beautiful frescoes inside.

 From here, get lost in the winding streets, explore the grand Palazzo Pubblico, and discover beautiful hidden corners.
 We recommend finishing off the day with a delicious dinner at Osteria Permalicoa.
+(Here are some typical dishes from Siena you should try!)

 If you have more time on your Tuscany itinerary, escape the bustle of Siena by taking a hike along the peaceful Elsa Trail.
 Conveniently, it’s located just a 30-minute drive from the city.
-The trail leads to the Diborrato Waterfall, where you can cool off in the bright blue water surrounded by greenery.

 San Gimignano, Tuscany

-You could also combine the Elsa Trail with a trip to nearby San Gimignano, a small medieval village known as the ‘Manhattan of the Middle Ages’ for its unusually tall towers.
-Spend an afternoon exploring the historic town with its pretty streets and squares.
-Additionally, don’t miss out on trying ‘The World’s Best Gelato’ at Gelateria Dondoli — a must-do on your Tuscany road trip!
+We combined our visit to the Elsa Trail with a trip to nearby San Gimignano, a small medieval village known as the ‘Manhattan of the Middle Ages’ for its unusually tall towers.
+If you have time on your Tuscany itinerary, we recommend spending an afternoon exploring the historic town with its pretty streets and squares.

 How to get from Florence / Pisa to Siena